-Levies and expenses for special governmental measures fell € 7 million to € 162 million compared to the same period in the previous year.
-Bank levies recorded a decline of € 6 million.
-In Poland, bank levies decreased € 18 million due to the sale of the Polish core banking operations.
-This reduction was counteracted in part by the newly introduced bank levy in Romania in the amount of € 10 million.
-Expenses from banking business due to governmental measures increased € 3 million as a result of the conversion of Swiss franc loans in Serbia.
-Resolution fund contributions fell € 5 million.
-The largest decline came from the sale of the Polish core banking operations (down € 9 million) with contributions also lower in the Czech Republic, while head office and Bulgaria recorded higher contributions.
+Levies and expenses for special governmental measures fell $\in 7$ million to $\in 162$ million compared to the same period in the previous year.
+Bank levies recorded a decline of $\in 6$ million.
+In Poland, bank levies decreased $\in 18$ million due to the sale of the Polish core banking operations.
+This reduction was counteracted in part by the newly introduced bank levy in Romania in the amount of $\in 10$ million.
+Expenses from banking business due to governmental measures increased $\in 3$ million as a result of the conversion of Swiss franc loans in Serbia.
+Resolution fund contributions fell $\in 5$ million.
+The largest decline came from the sale of the Polish core banking operations (down $\in 9$ million) with contributions also lower in the Czech Republic, while head office and Bulgaria recorded higher contributions.

-Impairment losses on financial assets amounted to € 234 million in the reporting period, compared to € 166 million in the previous year.
-The main driver of the increase was the Group Corporates & Markets segment, which reported impairments of € 64 million in the reporting period as a result of individual cases involving large corporate customers; in the comparable period of the previous year, a € 62 million net release of loan loss provisions was booked which was mainly attributable to inflows and recoveries.
-The sale of the Polish core banking operations led to a € 62 million decline in provisioning for impairment losses in Poland to € 27 million, which was recognized in the reporting period for the remaining retail customer portfolio and was mainly driven by the application of the revised default definition and retail model parameter adjustments.
-Impairment losses on financial assets in the Czech Republic fell € 17 million to € 16 million due to a significant improvement in the corporate customer business and parameter adjustments in retail models.
-This was offset by a € 30 million negative effect from the application of the revised EBA default definition.
-In Croatia, impairment losses fell € 16 million to € 3 million due to positive developments in the corporate customer business, sales of non-performing loans and parameter adjustments in retail models.
-In contrast, an € 11 million increase in impairment losses to € 68 million was reported in Russia due to strong credit growth in both the retail and the corporate customer business.
-In Ukraine, net releases halved to € 10 million, mainly due to lower loan sales.
+Impairment losses on financial assets amounted to ≤ 234 million in the reporting period, compared to ≤ 166 million in the previous year.
+The main driver of the increase was the Group Corporates & Markets segment, which reported impairments of ≤ 64 million in the reporting period as a result of individual cases involving large corporate customers; in the comparable period of the previous year, a ≤ 62 million net release of loan loss provisions was booked which was mainly attributable to inflows and recoveries.
+The sale of the Polish core banking operations led to a ≤ 62 million decline in provisioning for impairment losses in Poland to ≤ 27 million, which was recognized in the reporting period for the remaining retail customer portfolio and was mainly driven by the application of the revised default definition and retail model parameter adjustments.
+Impairment losses on financial assets in the Czech Republic fell $\in 17$ million to $\in 16$ million due to a significant improvement in the corporate customer business and parameter adjustments in retail models.
+This was offset by a $\in 30$ million due to positive developments in the corporate customer business, sales of non-performing loans and parameter adjustments in retail models.
+In contrast, an $\in 11$ million increase in impairment losses to $\in 68$ million was reported in Russia due to strong credit growth in both the retail and the corporate customer business.
+In Ukraine, net releases halved to $\in 10$ million, mainly due to lower loan sales.